perforce/p4prometheus/README.md

 # p4prometheus

-Perforce (Helix Core) interface for writing Prometheus metrics from real-time analysis of p4d log files.
+Utility which integrates Perforce (Helix Core) with Prometheus.
+If performs real-time analysis of p4d log files feeding to a dashboard and for system alerting.

-Uses [go-libp4dlog](https://github.com/rcowham/go-libp4dlog) for actual parsing.
+It continuously parses p4d log files and write a summary to a specified Prometheus compatible metrics file which can be handled via the `node_exporter` textfile collector module.

-This is a cmd line utility to continuously parse log files and write a summary to a specified Prometheus compatible metrics file which can be handled via node_exporter textfile collector module.
+Uses [go-libp4dlog](https://github.com/rcowham/go-libp4dlog) for actual log file parsing.

 ## Overview

-This is a solution consisting of the following components:
+This is part of a solution consisting of the following components:

 * Prometheus - time series metrics management system: https://prometheus.io/
 * Grafana - The leading open source software for time series analytics - https://grafana.com/